kelleyjbrady/NiceODE/readme.md

 # Methodology
 ## Frequentist
 ### Objective
 Frequentist objective function modeling is performed using approximations of `2*negative log-likelihood` following from the laplacian approximation.
-Namely the relaxations of the laplacian known in the PK field as the First-Order (FO) and First-Oder w/ Conditional Estimation (FOCE) methods, and the forumlation of the laplacian approxmation known as First-Order Estimation w/ Conditional Estimation and Interaction (FOCEi) (Kim: http://dx.doi.org/10.12793/tcp.2015.23.1.1, Bae:http://dx.doi.org/10.12793/tcp.2016.24.4.161, Wang: http://dx.doi.org/10.1007/s10928-007-9060-6).
+Namely the relaxations of the laplacian known in the PK field as the First-Order (FO) and First-Oder w/ Conditional Estimation (FOCE) methods, and the formulation of the laplacian approximation known as First-Order Estimation w/ Conditional Estimation and Interaction (FOCEi) (Kim: http://dx.doi.org/10.12793/tcp.2015.23.1.1, Bae:http://dx.doi.org/10.12793/tcp.2016.24.4.161, Wang: http://dx.doi.org/10.1007/s10928-007-9060-6).
 The implementation of these methods and their gradients in a modern automatic differentiation framework like JAX formed the central and most challenging part of this project.
 ### Error Model
 Model error is currently implemented as additive error only.

 ## Bayesian
 ### Objective
-Bayesian estimation is performed using non-centered heirarchical modeling of the subject level effects.
-Presently only one level of 'mixed' effect is supported at the subject-level, but the flexbility of the MCMC estimation means that extending the code which constructs the heirarchical model to include additional levels is trivial (for example modeling subject-level effects and dosing route level effects in one model).
+Bayesian estimation is performed using non-centered hierarchical modeling of the subject level effects.
+Presently only one level of 'mixed' effect is supported at the subject-level, but the flexibility of the MCMC estimation means that extending the code which constructs the hierarchical model to include additional levels is trivial (for example modeling subject-level effects and dosing route level effects in one model).
 ### Error Model
 Model error implemented as additive, proportional, or combined.
 ### ODE Format